 Pet Insurance in Canada.
 What You Need To Know.

 Most Canadian pet insurance plans are for dogs and cats, (but if you have other domestic pets, exotic pets or horses, for example, you may be able to find pet insurance coverage for them as well).
-Pet insurance policies can contain important differences from one another though.
+Pet insurance policies can contain important differences from one another.
 Some offer everything your pet could possibly need, while others offer less coverage in return for a lower monthly cost.
 Considering the right policy for you and your pet can be tricky, so it’s important to understand some specifics.

-So, when searching for the right pet insurance policy for you, the first thing you should look at is what is covered.
+When searching for the right pet insurance policy for you, the first thing you should look at is what is covered.
 You should find that most pet insurance policies cover unexpected accidents and illnesses, but most policies will not provide coverage for pre-existing conditions (conditions that happened before a pet was covered under the policy).

-As well as pre-existing conditions, it’s also worth checking waiting periods on a policy as these will determine how long you have to wait after the insurance policy has started for your pet to be covered for a given condition.
+As well as pre-existing conditions, it’s also worth checking waiting periods on a policy as these will determine how long you have to wait after the insurance policy has started for your pet to be covered for a specific condition.

 Things like wellness coverage and preventive care are rarely covered under a standalone pet insurance policy albeit this type of coverage is occasionally available elsewhere or from the same insurer as a separate product (for a separate fee).
 A typical pet insurance policy is there to protect against the unexpected health needs of your pet and wellness and preventive care falls under a separate category from this.